bmyers4495/Bible-Studies/Articles/Striking-The-Right-Chord.md

 in the choruses at their festive assemblies; that by such strains they might raise their dejected minds.
 But let our genial feeling in drinking be twofold, in accordance with the law [^1]

-Terturllian seemed understood Ephesian 5:19 as a refutation against the use of instruments:
+Terturllian seemed to understand Ephesian 5:19 as a refutation against the use of instruments:

 > The command, to sing to the Lord with psalms and hymns, [ Ephesians 5:19 ] comes suitably from him who knew that those who drank wine with drums and psalteries were blamed by God [^3].